jackcoombs/LinkedIn-Data-Analyst-Jobs/README.md

 # LinkedIn Data Analyst Jobs

 ## Description
-As the world of data analytics constantly evolves, so do the required skills and knowledge of data analysts.
-It can be hard to stay up to date on what companies need from their analysts with so many skills and tools to choose from.
+In the constantly evolving world of data analytics, it can be hard to keep up with what skills companies need their data analysts to know.

-I wanted to know what skills companies in my area wanted from their analysts, so I could further guide my own learning and projects and become a stronger candidate when applying.
+I wanted to find the most common skills required for data analysts in the Chicago area.
+I set up a process to automatically extract data from LinkedIn public job postings, and analyzed the results with Python.

 ## Project Info
 This project searches public job data from LinkedIn using the following parameters: